Team-synvo/Project-Pixels/README.md

 Contributions that improve research quality, reproducibility, transparency, and safety are welcome.
 Please open PRs only if they follow the Project Code of Conduct and ethical guidelines in `CONDUCT.md`.

 ## Contact / Questions
-If you want to collaborate on ethical research, DM @alzz.tech or open an issue.
+If you want to collaborate on ethical research, DM @alzz.tech / a3x_yeh on tiktok or open an issue.